Largemouth bass

 The largemouth bass (Micropterus nigricans) is a carnivorous, freshwater, ray-finned fish in the Centrarchidae (sunfish) family, native to the eastern and central United States, southeastern Canada and northern Mexico.
-It is known by a variety of regional names, such as the widemouth bass, bigmouth bass, black bass, largie, potter's fish, Florida bass or Florida largemouth, green bass, bucketmouth bass, green trout, growler, Gilsdorf bass, Oswego bass, southern largemouth and northern largemouth.
+It is known by a variety of regional names, such as the widemouth bass, bigmouth bass, black bass, largie, potter's fish, Florida bass or Florida largemouth, green bass, bucketmouth bass, green trout, growler, Gilsdorf bass, Oswego bass, southern largemouth, northern largemouth, Alabama bass or Alabama largemouth, marsh bass, and swamp bass.

 The largemouth bass, as it is known today, was first described by French naturalist Georges Cuvier in 1828.
-A recent study concluded that the correct scientific name for the Florida bass is Micropterus salmoides, while the largemouth bass is Micropterus nigricans.
+A 2022 study concluded that the correct scientific name for the Florida bass is Micropterus salmoides, while the largemouth bass is Micropterus nigricans.
 It is the largest species of the black bass, with a maximum recorded length of 29.5 in and an unofficial weight of 25 lbs 1 oz.
+Reports from Cuba speculate bass as large as 13.5 kg (30 lb), where invasive largemouth thrive.

 The largemouth bass is the state fish of Georgia and Mississippi, and the state freshwater fish of Florida and Alabama.
 It is a highly prized sport fish among anglers for their vigorous resistance when caught, and have been introduced to many regions due to their popularity in bass fishing and tolerance to urban streams.
 However, they have become an invasive species in some areas, causing the decline, displacement or extinction of native species through predation and competition.